schlimmchen/OpenDTU-OnBattery-docs/docs/firmware/howto/upgrade_8mb.md

 2024.08.xx or newer requires physical access to the ESP32 board.
 The new firmware (factory image including new partition layout) must be written to flash using the board's USB connection.
-This is a one-time operation, and newer versions can again be upgraded over-the-air (OTA), unless you are using an ESP32 with 4 MB of flash memory.
+This is a one-time operation, and newer versions can again be upgraded over-the-air (OTA), unless you continue to use an ESP32 with 4 MB of flash memory.
 Writing the factory image will preserve the configuration (do *not* erase the flash beforehand, just write the factory firmware binary).